mihneavlad/vue_js_practice/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# The app will run at http://localhost:8080/
 npm run dev